westonganger/active_snapshot/README.md

 Now when you run `create_snapshot!` the associations will be tracked accordingly

-# Reifying Snapshot Items
+# Reifying Snapshots

+A reified record refers to an ActiveRecord instance where the local objects data is set to match the snaphotted data, but the database remains changed.

-You can view all of the reified snapshot items by calling the following method.
+You can view all of the "reified" snapshot items by calling the following method.
 Its completely up to you on how to use this data.

 ```ruby
 reified_parent, reified_children_hash = snapshot.fetch_reified_items